Contract of sale

 - The property is held as tenants in common – individuals have unequal parcels of shares (individual buyers can choose who receives their share in their will).

-- The property is held by an entity (e.g. a company or A type of property ownership or arrangement where one party, known as the trustee, holds property or money for the benefit of another party, referred to as the beneficiary.) in which the co-owners each have an interest.
+- The property is held by an entity (e.g. a company or trust) in which the co-owners each have an interest.

 In general, the risk of damage to a property remains with the vendor until settlement.
 However, it is prudent for the buyer to take out building insurance from the day the contract is signed.
 This is in case the vendor is underinsured, and because the buyer’s bank will want to see proof that the building is adequately insured.

-Buyers who are purchasing a property with common property should ensure that the common property and shared services are insured by the A body corporate created by registration of a plan of subdivision or a plan of strata or cluster subdivision.
-See also prescribed owners corporation..
+Buyers who are purchasing a property with common property should ensure that the common property and shared services are insured by the owners corporation.
 (See Chapter 6.5: Owners corporations.)
 Two-lot subdivisions are exempt from the requirement for common property insurance (note that ‘accessory’ or carpark lots are not considered to be separate lots).

 Investigating the title